prottoy-bhattacharyya/chat-web-app/README.md

 - 🤖 Integrated AI assistant for smart responses

-- 🗂️ MySQL database support
+- 🗂️ Chat history is saved in MySQL database

-- ⚡ High-performance with UV Python server

 - 📱 Accessible in any devices connected in the same network on `port:5000`